bbalage/JSCanvasGameCourse/docs/lesson1.md

 To publish your repository, click Settings > Pages.
 You need to set a branch to be tracked by Github Pages (*master* branch is probably the best choice) and a directory.
 For the directory, choose *root*.
 Save your settings.

-After a few seconds (or a minute :sob: :sob), Github Pages should be built.
+After a few seconds (or a minute), Github Pages should be built.
 You can access your game on https://username.github.io/RepoName which will direct you to the index.html file you published in the root of the repo.

 ## Extra tasks:
 Now, add a functionality of your own!
 A little research might be needed.
 If you know instantly how to do these small tasks, please, skip to the next lesson.
 If not sure, do your research, and complete them!